Skillet, Frying Pan and Sauté Pan: What’s the Difference

 Skillets are versatile in the range of cooking styles they are suited to, combining features from frying pans and sauté pans.

 Sharply inclined sides allow for quick evaporation of fluids during the cooking process.
-Skillets are an excellent choice for most forms of frying like stir-frying, pan-frying, and sautéing.
-The medium-high sides allow for some liquid use while cooking, so braising is an option if your skillet comes with a lid.
+Skillets are an excellent choice for most forms of frying, like stir-frying, pan-frying, and sautéing.
+The medium-high sides allow for some liquid use while cooking, so braising is an option if your skillet has a lid.

 Best Cooking Styles for Fry Pans

 As the name indicates, frying is the forte for this type of pan.
 Deep frying is the exception here, though.
-The lighter weight allows for ease of maneuvering to shake and flip food with ease.
-It can be used to brown off food when braising, but not for the rest of the braising process.
+The lighter weight allows for ease of maneuvering to shake and flip food.
+It can be used to brown off food when braising but not for the rest of the braising process.

-The ability to combine high heat and allow steam to escape fast makes it ideal for stir-fried dishes, searing meat, or shallow frying food.
+Combining high heat and allowing steam to escape fast makes it ideal for stir-fried dishes, searing meat, or shallow frying food.
 Lower sloping sides do not restrict access and movement of utensils, making it a go-to for egg dishes and frittatas.

 Best Cooking Styles For Sauté Pans